sea-bass/detectron2-tutorial/README.md

 * `pip install wheel`
 * `pip install jupyter torch torchvision`

 * Install Detectron2 as outlined in [the Detectron2 install guide](https://github.com/facebookresearch/detectron2/blob/master/INSTALL.md).
-For Torch 1.7 / CUDA 11.0 (which is what I have used for developing this tutorial)
+For Torch 1.7 / CUDA 11.0 (which is what was used for developing this tutorial), the command is:
 ```
 python -m pip install detectron2 -f \
   https://dl.fbaipublicfiles.com/detectron2/wheels/cu110/torch1.7/index.html